GLSBUTTERFIELD/EventTrackerProject/README.md

 # EventTrackerProject
 ### Overview
-Description of application's premise/purpose, what need it meets

 Refried Recipes is a RESTful web service designed to capture recipes and recipe reviews.
-It allows users to add in recipes they would like to try, then add ratings and notes after they've made and tasted the recipe, allowing them to access recipes in user-friendly ways like searching by ingredient, food type,
+Users can add recipes they've made or would like to try, then log a review with ratings and notes after they've created and tasted the recipe.
+The site provides access to recipes in user-friendly ways like searching by ingredient, food type, rating, total time to cook, amount of reviews, etc. Eventually, this data could be used to learn more about one's cooking and eating habits (for example, what kind of meals do I cook most during the week, how many weeks did I cook meat in the past 3 months, etc.) and provide knowledge and motivation for future food decisions.

 ### Description
 Users have full or partial Create, Read, Update, and Delete (CRUD) functionality on the following entities:
 <ul>
 	<li><em>categories:</em> tags for specific kinds of meals, such as breakfast, quick, gluten free, etc. A recipe can have multiple categories.</li>
 	<li><em>food types: </em>describes the type of food, such as Korean, Italian, American, etc. A recipe can have one food type.</li>
-	<li><em>ingredients:</em> all ingredients in the database with an optional description and image URL.</li>
+	<li><em>ingredients:</em> all ingredients in the database with optional description and image URL.</li>
 	</li><li>recipes: title, description, servings, prep and cook time, directions, source, and website and image URLs.
 Each recipe must have one food type.</li>
-	<li><em>recipe ingredients:</em> ingredients (amount and unit) and notes for for a specific recipe.</li>
+	<li><em>recipe ingredients:</em> ingredients (amount and unit) and notes for a specific recipe.</li>
-	<li><em>reviews:</em> remarks, difficulty level, rating, and notes for the future of each record of making a recipe.
+	<li><em>reviews:</em> remarks, difficulty level, rating, and notes for the future for a specific recipe.</li>
 </ul>
-Below are the current URL routes tested through postman:
+The following URL routes tested have tested successfully on postman:
-<h3>Recipes</h3>
+<h4>Recipes</h4>
 <table class="table table-bordered">
 	<thead>
 		<td><strong>Route</strong></td>